-In a binary search tree, AVL Tree, Red-Black tree etc., every node can have only one value (key) and maximum of two children but there is another type of search tree called B-Tree in which a node can store more than one value (key) and it can have more than two children.
-B-Tree was developed in the year of 1972 by Bayer and McCreight with the name Height Balanced m-way Search Tree.
+In search trees like binary search tree, AVL Tree, Red-Black tree etc., every node contains only one value (key) and maximum of two children.
+But there is a special type of search tree called B-Tree in which a node contains more than one value (key) and more than two children.
+B-Tree was developed in the year 1972 by Bayer and McCreight with the name Height Balanced m-way Search Tree.
 Later it was named as B-Tree.

 B-Tree can be defined as follows...

-B-Tree is a self-balanced search tree with multiple keys in every node and more than two children for every node.
+B-Tree is a self-balanced search tree in which every node contains multiple keys and has more than two children.

-Here, number of keys in a node and number of children for a node is depend on the order of the B-Tree.
-Every B-Tree has order.
+Here, number of keys in a node and number of children for a node depends on the order of B-Tree.
+Every B-Tree has an order.

 B-Tree of Order m has the following properties...

-- Property #1 - All the leaf nodes must be at same level.
+- Property #1 - All leaf nodes must be at same level.